 Your local pharmacist is a great source of help and advice as is NHS Choices at www.nhs.uk

-Make sure you have a good supply of paracetamol or ibuprofen form your pharmacy or supermarket
+Make sure you have a good supply of paracetamol or ibuprofen from your pharmacy or supermarket

 Most illnesses get better with time and self treatment, but colds can last for 2 weeks